artiship/rocks-kafka-producer/README.md

 For different requirements, this project provides two kinds of sending mode: `fast` and `reliable`

-1. `reliable` mode will not consume the next item from queue until the kafka send callback successfully return.
+1. `reliable` mode will not consume the next item from the queue until the kafka send callback successfully return.
-2. `fast` will not wait for callback return and continue to process the next message, this the trade off can made by client between efficiency and data lose
+2. `fast` will not wait for callback return and continue to process the next message, this the trade-off can be made by client between efficiency and data loss

 ## Avro Schema

-This project uses avro schema by default for data quality and handling schema evolution.
-It uses Avro's reflect API to automatically convert POJO to avro json, let the users don't need to concern about the sophisticated avro dsl syntax.
+This project uses Avro schema by default for data quality and handling schema evolution.
+It uses Avro's reflect API to automatically convert POJO to Avro JSON, let the users don't need to concern about the sophisticated Avro DSL syntax.

 ```java
 @Data